My Story

 My background in voice and sound gave me a direct window into the nervous system.

 I could feel - very clearly - how certain sounds changed tone, posture, and internal orientation.
 Some sounds created effort.
-Others created safety.
+Others created capacity - a sense of expanded possibility in the system.

 At the same time, working with fascia revealed that tension wasn’t random.